vdhamer/Photo-Club-Hub-HTML/.github/README.md

 The input data driving these apps forms a 3-level hierarchy:

-1. a central list with (dozens/hundreds/thousands of) participating clubs,
+1. a central list with (hundreds of) participating clubs,
 2. local lists, each containing (dozens of) members per club, and
 3. local portfolios with (dozens of) selected images per club member.